What is the Mediterranean diet?

 People in Crete consumed many monounsaturated fatty acids and polyunsaturated fatty acids.

-Monounsaturated fatty acids are found in olive oil, while polyunsaturated fatty acids are found in fish.
+Monounsaturated fatty acids are found in olive oil, and certain other foods.
+Polyunsaturated fatty acids are found in fish.

 Apparently, the type of fat is of huge importance.